NanamiKiki/Finances_App/README.md

 <ul>
   <li><strong>Add new categories and keywords</strong> directly in-app to improve automatic transaction categorization.</li>
   <li>Categories are saved locally in <code>category_of_expenses.json</code> to <em>persist</em> between sessions and keep your data consistent.</li>
-  <li>The UI is <strong>custom styled</strong> with injected CSS in Streamlit, providing a clean and visually pleasing experience with a purple-themed design.</li>
+  <li>The UI is <strong>custom styled</strong> with injected CSS in Streamlit, providing a clean and visually pleasing experience themed design.</li>
   <li>Interactive charts use <strong>Plotly</strong> to deliver smooth and modern visualizations for your financial data.</li>
   <li>The codebase is easily extendable with features like:
     <ul>